adferrand/dnsrobocert/docs/configuration_reference.rst

 .. warning::

     The following paragraphs describe the ``autorestart`` and ``autocmd`` features.
-To allow them to work properly, DNSroboCert must have access to the Docker client socket file (usually at path `/var/run/docker.sock`).
+To allow them to work properly, DNSroboCert must have access to the Docker client socket file or the Podman socket (usually at path `/var/run/docker.sock` for Docker or /run/podman/podman.sock for rootful podman or /run/user/$UID/podman/podman.sock where $UID is your user id fo rootless podman).

     If DNSroboCert is run directly on the host, this usually requires to use a user with administrative privileges, or member of the `docker` group.